By Jordan Lees.

 So, you've gone and purchased a sit-stand desk to improve your health and wellbeing in the office.
-There are now a two key points to address to help make sure you get the most out of your standing desk.
-These are:
+There are now a two key points to address to help make sure you get the most out of your standing desk

 - How high should your standing desk be?

 - How long should you stand and sit for?

 This 3-minute article will provide you with a succinct answer to these two questions, enabling you to get the most from your standing desk.

 Check out UpDown Desk's PRO Series Electric Standing Desks!

 There is not an exact science to how high your desk should be when you sit or stand, and you should always consider any current injuries you have, or anatomical variances that are particular to you.